Creighton Bluejays men's soccer

 The Creighton Bluejays men's soccer team represents Creighton University in NCAA men's Division I soccer competitions.
 They compete in the Big East Conference and have risen to prominence in collegiate men's soccer in the last few decades having gone to the NCAA Division I Men's Soccer Tournament in 22 of the previous 23 seasons, going back to 1992, with five appearances in the College Cup semifinals and one appearance in the National Championship Match.
 In conference play, the Bluejays have won 13 conference regular season championships and 13 conference tournament championships; the most recent being the 2014 Big East Conference Regular Season Championship.
 Creighton is the only soccer program in the nation to have at least one athlete taken in every Major League Soccer (MLS) draft from 1996 to 2014.
 They are currently coached by Johnny Torres.

 History

+First years

 The Creighton men's soccer team has made 22 NCAA Tournament appearances in the last 23 years going back to 1992.
 The Bluejays were runners-up in the NCAA tournament in 2000 losing in the National Championship Match to Connecticut.
 They have also reached the College Cup semifinal round in 1996, 2002, 2011, and 2012, and the Quarterfinal Round in 1998, 2000, 2003, 2005, 2008, and 2014.